Reef knot

-The reef knot is not recommended for tying two ropes together, because of the potential instability of the knot when not stabilized; something that has resulted in many deaths (see Misuse as a bend).
+The reef knot is not recommended for tying two ropes together, because of the potential instability of the knot when not stabilized; this has resulted in many accidental deaths (see Misuse as a bend).

 Naming

 The reef knot is at least 4,000 years old.
 The name "reef knot" dates from at least 1794 and originates from its common use to reef sails, that is to tie part of the sail down to decrease its effective surface area in strong winds.

 The name "square knot" is found in Dana's 1841 maritime compendium A Seaman's Friend, which also gives "reef knot" as an alternative name.

 The name square knot is often used for the unslipped version of reef knot.
 Reef knot itself then is understood as the single slipped version, while the name shoelace knot is to indicate double slipped version.

 Sometimes the name bowtie also may be used to indicate a double slipped version, but tying a bowtie is usually performed on flat material, and involves a slip knot of one end holding a bight of the other end i.e. not really a double slipped reef knot.

 The name "Square knot" is also used for completely different other knots such as the mathematical concept of square knot, or friendship knot; this last one earns the name by being flat and drawing a square on one face (and a cross on the other face).